-Funerals and traditions have changed greatly in Ireland in recent years.
+Funerals and traditions relating to death have changed greatly in Ireland in recent years.
 As we move into a more secular society people have altered their thinking of the way they wish to have their funeral ceremony conducted.
 People can choose many ways to celebrate their funeral in a style that is befitting to their life and their beliefs.
 As Ethical Funeral Celebrants we offer bespoke, professional ceremonies, created with the greatest attention and care.

 The length of the service is decided by the family with the Funeral Director.
 Similarly the funeral venue or location can be conducted in a place of your choosing, which again will be agreed with your Funeral Director.